oscarbranson/latools_gui/docs/source/users/02-starting-a-project.rst

 .. _existing-project:
 Opening an existing project
 ---------------------------
 If you would like to open an existing project, click :guilabel:`&Open project`.
 This will open your computers file explorer.
-Navigate to the location of your project, then open the file.
-This action will drop you into the last step that was completed in that particular analysis session.
+Navigate to the location of your project, then open the project file.
+This will drop you into the last stage that was completed in that particular analysis session.

 .. image:: gifs/02-openexisting.gif
         :width: 689px